Francisco Trincão: Barcelona

 On 31 January 2020, Barcelona announced the transfer of Trincão, initially effective on 1 July.
 He signed a five-year contract for a €31 million fee, with a buyout clause of €500 million.
 He made his La Liga debut on 27 September, playing 12 minutes of the 4–0 home victory over Villarreal.
 He was handed his first start on 20 October in the 5–1 home rout of Ferencváros in the group stage of the UEFA Champions League, replacing Antoine Griezmann as the starting right winger and putting up a good performance.

 Trincão scored his first goal on 7 February 2021, closing the 3–2 away win against Real Betis in the domestic league.
-He added a brace the following weekend after assists by Ilaix Moriba and Lionel Messi, helping the hosts defeat Alavés 5–1.
+He added a brace the following weekend after assists by Ilaix Moriba and Lionel Messi, helping the hosts to defeat Alavés 5–1.
+He contributed five games as the side won the Copa del Rey, totalling 42 overall.

 On 4 July 2021, Trincão joined Wolverhampton Wanderers on a season-long loan, subject to medical and work permit and with an option to make the move permanent in the future; he reunited with Pedro Neto, with whom he had played as a child with Vianense and Braga.
 He made his Premier League debut on 14 August, starting in a 1–0 loss away to Leicester City.
 His first goal came ten days later, as a second-half substitute in a 4–0 victory at Nottingham Forest in the second round of the EFL Cup.

 Trincão registered his first Premier League goal (also providing his first assist in the competition) in a 3–2 defeat at home to Leeds United on 18 March 2022, having come on as a first-half substitute for injured Rúben Neves.
 He totalled 30 appearances during his tenure, starting in 16 but being only involved in four team goals.